Bird's Eye View Based Pretrained World model for Visual Navigation: Experimental platform and setup

 \subsubsection{Test dataset from Beobotv3}

 To evaluate the quality of representations estimated by the entire system, we record a video sequence using a mobile robot.
-More precisely, we recorded a set of 5 \textit{ROS Bag} sequences at different locations of the USC campus.
-Later, we labelled all the frames in a \textit{ROS Bag} sequence, similar to the above paragraph.
-However, unlike the validation set, the test dataset has temporal continuity, which would help us to judge the system better.
+More precisely, we recorded a set of 5 \textit{ROSBag} sequences at different locations of the USC campus.
+Later, we labelled all the frames in a \textit{ROSBag} sequence, similar to the above paragraph.
+However, unlike the validation set, the test dataset has temporal continuity, which helps us judge the entire navigation system.